Send in-app messages

 [config setInAppNotificationDelegate: inAppNotificationDelegate];

-Use this method to get a callback when SDK displays an in-app notification on the screen and fires theopen
+• (void)inAppNotificationDidOpen:(NSDictionary *)payload: — Called when the SDK displays an in-app notification on the screen and fires the open event.

-Use this method to get a callback when the user performs action on an in-app notification on the screen and SDK fires theclick
+• (void)inAppNotificationDidClick:(NSDictionary *)payload: — Called when the user performs an action on an in-app notification and the SDK fires the click event.

-Implement the following method to override the in-app action.
+Implement the following method to override the default in-app action behavior:

 { "ios_link" : "https://google.com", "type" : "open"}